 4.2.11.5.2 Network Slice Admission Control Support for Roaming by HPLMN

+4.2.11.5.2.1 General

+For maximum number of UEs in roaming case, there are two types of NSAC admission mode, which need interaction with HPLMN for roaming UEs, i.e., VPLMN with HPLMN assistance NSAC Admission mode or HPLMN NSAC Admission mode.

 For PDU sessions in the home-routed roaming case, the SMF in HPLMN performs NSAC for the S-NSSAI(s) subject to NSAC.

+For PDU session in the LBO roaming case, there are two types of NSAC admission mode, which need interaction with HPLMN for PDU session, i.e., VPLMN with HPLMN assistance NSAC Admission mode or HPLMN NSAC Admission mode.